simonmichael/hledger/doc/SPEC-holdings.md

   keep age as a number of days.
 - Weight is each row's value as a percentage of the portfolio's total value; blank unless all displayed holdings are priced in one commodity.
-- Rgain sums each dispose posting's proceeds minus the cost basis of the disposed units, for the lots at or under the row's account.
-Fully disposed lots have no row of their own (eg with --lots), but their realised gains are included in the totals row, which computes Rgain and XIRR from the displayed rows' base accounts - consistent across display modes.
+- RGain sums each dispose posting's proceeds minus the cost basis of the disposed units, for the lots at or under the row's account.
+Fully disposed lots have no row of their own (eg with --lots), but their realised gains are included in the totals row, which computes RGain and XIRR from the displayed rows' base accounts - consistent across display modes.
 Fully disposed accounts don't appear in the report at all, so neither do their realised gains.